matteopolak/resume/resume.typ

 	location: "Ottawa, ON (Remote)",
 	start: datetime(year: 2023, month: 5, day: 1),
 	achievements: (
-		[Improved a code ownership and test management API with *Express.js*, *Zod*, *Node.js*, and *MongoDB* that improved workflow efficiency and test coverage by 80%.], [Migrated a legacy codebase to Python 3.9, reducing bugs and maintenance time by 50%.], [Released a full-stack computing resource booking platform with *Nuxt*, *PostgreSQL*, and *tRPC* that reduced order wait times by 95%.], [Designed, implemented, tested, and deployed a *Rust* microservice to categorize errors and assign tickets, improving MTTR by 30%.]
+		[Created a code ownership and test management solution with *Express.js*, *MongoDB*, and *InfluxDB* (for logging) that improved workflow efficiency and test coverage by 80%, among other improvements.], [Released a full-stack computing resource booking platform with *Nuxt*, *PostgreSQL*, and *tRPC* that reduced order wait times by 99%+ (from days to minutes).], [Designed, implemented, tested, deployed, and maintained a *Rust* microservice to categorize errors and assign tickets, improving MTTR (Mean time to repair) by 30%.], [Migrated a legacy codebase to Python 3.9, fixing numerous bugs and reducing maintenance time by 50%.], )
-	)
 )